MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 [Azure Container Service (AKS)](/azure/aks/) makes it simple to create, configure, and manage a cluster of virtual machines that are preconfigured to run containerized applications.
 This enables you to use your existing skills, or draw upon a large and growing body of community expertise, to deploy and manage container-based applications on Microsoft Azure.
 By using AKS, you can take advantage of the enterprise-grade features of Azure, while still maintaining application portability through Kubernetes and the Docker image format.

 [Azure Service Fabric](/azure/service-fabric/) is a distributed systems platform that makes it easy to package, deploy, and manage scalable and reliable microservices and containers.
-Service Fabric addresses the significant challenges in developing and managing cloud native applications.
+Service Fabric addresses the significant challenges in developing and managing cloud-native applications.
 Developers and administrators can avoid complex infrastructure problems and focus on implementing mission-critical, demanding workloads that are scalable, reliable, and manageable.
 Service Fabric represents the next-generation platform for building and managing these enterprise-class, tier-1, cloud-scale applications running in containers.

 ## Video Overview